 I got into farming through wine.
 I went to France and started working on vineyards.

 I like growing because it's creative, but not in a self-centered way.
 Farmers help the land express itself.
 It pleases me that the same kind of carrot, planted in two different places, will taste slightly different.

 Any vegetable is a record of a few weeks or months in a particular spot on the farm.

-Ironwood Farm grows organic vegetables and fruits on seven acres of leased land in Ghent, NY.
+Ironwood Farm grows certified organic vegetables and fruits on seven acres of leased land in Ghent, NY.
 We sell our produce in farmer's markets, CSA shares (community supported agriculture), and wholesale to restaurants, shops and resellers in the Hudson Valley.